 Question Management response How does the Authority communicate and encourage ethical behaviour of its staff and contractors?
 Anti-Money Laundering, Anti-Fraud and Corruption, Ethical Framework and Code of Conduct, and Confidential Reporting (Whistleblowing) Policies information are on the staff intranet.
 These policies are always current, but it is practice to bring them to the attention of staff on an annual basis.
 As part of the induction process both members and officers are given documentation of a code of conduct setting out key views and instructions on aspects of the business function; this is supported by training at budget-holders meetings and ethical behaviour instruction where appropriate, plus the distribution of relevant leaflets which are subject specific.
 How do you encourage staff to report their concerns about fraud?
-Have any significant issues been reported?
+Have any significant issues been reported ?
 Confidential Reporting (Whistleblowing) Policy.
-Are you aware of any related party relationships or transactions that could give rise to risks of fraud?
+Are you aware of any related party relationships or transactions that could give rise to risks of fraud ?
 No - the nature of the transactions with related parties do not tend to lend themselves to risk.
-Are you aware of any instances of actual, suspected or alleged fraud, either within the Authority as a whole or within specific departments since 1 April 2016?
-No. Are you aware of any whistleblower reports or reports under the Bribery Act since 1 April 2016?
-If so, how has the Audit and Standards Committee responded to these?
-No. N/A.
+Are you aware of any instances of actual, suspected or alleged fraud, either within the Authority as a whole or within specific departments since 1 April 2017?
+No - Not aware of any instances.
+Are you aware of any whistleblower reports or reports under the Bribery Act since 1 April 2017?
+If so, how has the Audit and Standards Committee responded to these ?
+No - Not aware of any instances.